mjschultz/django-tastefulpy/docs/fields.rst

 For the impatient::

-  from tastypie import fields, utils from tastypie.resources import Resource from myapp.api.resources import ProfileResource, NoteResource
+  from tastefulpy import fields, utils from tastefulpy.resources import Resource from myapp.api.resources import ProfileResource, NoteResource